How to take pictures of solar eclipse with dslr camera

 When photographing a solar eclipse with a DSLR camera, it is crucial to use the right filters and accessories to protect both your eyes and your camera equipment.
 The most important filter to use is a solar filter, which will protect your camera’s sensor from being damaged by the intense light of the sun.
 Never look directly at the sun through your camera’s viewfinder without a proper solar filter.

-See also Best nikon dslr full frame cameras
+See also Best old nikon dslr camera

 In addition to a solar filter, you may also want to consider using a telephoto lens to capture close-up shots of the eclipse.
 A tripod can help stabilize your camera and reduce camera shake, especially when using a long lens.
 You may also want to use a remote shutter release or the camera’s self-timer function to avoid any camera movement when taking the shot.